Online dating apps like Tinder or Bumble are getting you to the top of the funnel with your ideal partner.

 5. Low Competition

-As we mentioned before, most companies only focus on the bottom of the funnel.
+As we mentioned before, most companies only focus on the bottom of the marketing funnel.

 This is what makes search engine optimization (SEO) really difficult for newer companies because they need to catch up against the competition who have been doing it for years.